rundeck/rundeck/docs/en/administration/09-authentication.md

 #### Configuration

+Configuring LDAP consists of defining a JAAS config file (e.g. "jaas-ldap.conf"), and changing the server startup script to use this file and use the correct Login Module configuration inside it.

 (1)  Setup the LDAP login module configuration file (see the [Login module configuration](#login-module-configuration) section).

     Create a `jaas-ldap.conf` file in the same directory as the `jaas-loginmodule.conf` file.

     * RPM install: /etc/rundeck/
     * Launcher install: $RDECK_BASE/server/config

+    Make sure the name of your Login Module configuration is the same as you use in the next step.
+The Login Module configuration is defined like this:

+        myloginmodule {
+            ...
+        }

+    Where "myloginmodule" is the name.

 (2) To override the default JAAS configuration file, you will need to supply the Rundeck server with the proper path to the new one, and a `loginmodule.name` Java system property to identify the new login module by name.